Guneev9/myBlog/content/post/state/index.md

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = ["admin"]

-tags = ["Academic"]
+tags = ["NLP","NLTK", "Bigrams", "Tokenize","Glutenberg","StopWords","Lemmatization","Words"]
-summary = "Create a beautifully simple website or blog in under 10 minutes."
+summary = "Used NLP techniques to analyze Annual US addresses given by the President "

 # Projects (optional).
 #   Associate this post with one or more of your projects.